qin-guan/portfolio/seats.md

 As a student, I find that I'm always searching around the country for places to sit down and do work, or use my laptop.

-Here's a compilation of some of them
+Here's a compilation of some of them =)

 ## Fairmont, Raffles City

 Located on the floor above the main Raffles City mall, there are plenty of chairs and tables here to do work on.
 May be crowded during events.

+Access this hidden place through the escalators at G2000!

 | Chairs | Tables | Toilets | Charging ports |
 |---|---|---|---|